Randy Chertkow and Jason Feehan give you seven effective strategies to get your music noticed that are easy on the pocketbook

 4. The Multi-Tasking Strategy

-The musicians that have the most success don’t just rely on one project for their income.
+The musicians who have the most success don’t just rely on one project for their income.
 Most of them work on many things beyond playing live, selling albums, and selling merchandise.

 – Jonathan Coulton participates in the Popular Science magazine podcast at popsci.com and licenses his music.